Selman Army Air Field: Closure

 Shortly after the conclusion of hostilities with Japan, the Army Air Forces decided to concentrate all navigation training at Ellington Field, Texas, which previously had trained instructors and graduate navigators.
 Navigator training ended on 1 September 1945 when the school was closed.
 With the end of the war in the Pacific, students at Selman AAF were asked if they wanted to remain in the postwar Air Forces.
 Those who elected to remain were reassigned to Ellington to continue their training, and those who elected for separation were assigned other general duties on the field.

 After the school closure Selman AAF was used as a separation center for returning overseas personnel.
 By mid-December the last of the training aircraft were flown to reclamation centers for sale or scrapping.
 In early July 1946 Selman received orders from Air Training Command to shut down operations as a separation center for returning overseas personnel, with a programmed closure date of the end of the month.

 The airport was returned to civil control on 31 July 1946.
-However, it was reopened as a minimally-manned satellite field of Barksdale Field, Shreveport, Louisiana.
+However, it was reopened as a minimally-staffed satellite field of Barksdale Field, Shreveport, Louisiana.
 Selman Field was officially deactivated on 30 June 1947.